- 5,000 acre estate of woodland, lakes and farmland.

 ACCOMMODATION AND INFORMATION

 Guns and their guests are able to stay on the estate at Livermere Hall.
-You will receive a warm welcome from our staff at Livermere Hall which has ten beautiful bedrooms and views across the lake.
+You will receive a warm welcome from our staff at Livermere Hall which has five twin bedded rooms and views across the lake.
 Staff are on hand to meet your every need and a formal dinner is served each evening in the famous dining room.